Mergers and acquisitions systems thinking strategies, part 3

 Demand more from a systems approach than technology.
 Shifting to a true environmental systems thinking approach gives far higher expectations for holistic integration planning.

-A Towers Perrin study** found nearly 450 senior HR execs participated in a survey found substantial involvement of HR executives during the due diligence stage of an M&A for 72 percent of successful deals and only 39 percent of those that failed.
-5 major roadblocks to M&A success, highlighted are HR responsibilities:
+A Towers Perrin study, Why HR Can Make or Break Your M&A, of nearly 450 senior HR executives surveyed substantial involvement of HR executives during the due diligence stage of an M&A were part of 72% of successful deals and only 39% of those that failed.

-1. Inability to sustain financial performance (64 percent)
+1. Inability to sustain financial performance (64%)

-2. Loss of productivity (62 percent)
+2. Loss of productivity (62%)

-3. Incompatible cultures (56 percent)
+3. Incompatible cultures (56%)

-4. Loss of key talent (53 percent)
+4. Loss of key talent (53%)

-5. Clash of management styles (53 percent)
+5. Clash of management styles (53%) [author’s emphasis]

 Only half of the respondents believe their HR organizations possess the capabilities needed to play a strategic M&A role.
 Why does systems theory or system thinking help?
 Because change creates tension and a systems approach works towards an environment in concert.

-Series:
+Systems Theory Series:

-Leave a Comment
+Leave a Reply